- What form of psychotherapy do you practice?

 Do you have evening/weekend availability?

 Yes, we do have some evening and weekend availability.
 Please contact us directly to inquire about specific openings.

 Where are you located?

-In addition, we work clinicians who have offices throughout downtown Chicago, the North side, Hyde Park, and the surrounding suburbs.
-Please contact us for information about therapists in your area.
+We're at 122 S. Michigan Ave. across from the Art Institute; parking and public transit information here.
+In addition, we work with clinicians who have offices throughout downtown Chicago, the North Side, Hyde Park, and the surrounding suburbs.